There’s only one thing worse than a slow torrent – and that’s a torrent that won’t download at all!

 Find a new torrent

 Depending on the file you’re downloading, there are usually multiple torrents around the web containing that same file.
-So, check the torrent site from an upload from a different user – or try another torrent site.
+So, check the torrent site for an upload of the same file from a different user – or try another torrent site.

 Of course, for some old or less popular files, this may not be possible.
 In which case, you’ll have to try some of the other fixes.

-As we touched on earlier, sometimes a stopped torrent isn’t dead, it just doesn’t have any seeders online at the moment.
+As we touched on earlier, sometimes a torrent that stopped download isn't dead, it just doesn’t have any seeders online at the moment.

 Often, if you just wait a few hours (or even days), enough seeders will eventually join the swarm for you to successfully download the file.

 Check your client